dstackai/dstack/docs/usage/apps.md

 # Apps

 !!! info "NOTE:"
-    The source code for the examples below can be found on [GitHub](https://github.com/dstackai/dstack-examples).
+    The source code of this example is available in the [Playground](../playground.md).

 Both the [`bash`](../reference/providers/bash.md) and [`docker`](../reference/providers/docker.md) providers
 allow workflows to host applications.
 To host apps within a workflow, you have to request the number of ports that your apps need.